Spike and Mike's Festival of Animation: History

-Mike Gribble died from cancer in August 1994, and Spike would continue to produce touring theatrical festivals of animated short film collections.
+Mike Gribble died of cancer in August 1994, and Spike would continue to produce touring theatrical festivals of animated short films.

-In November 4, 2023, Skybound Entertainment announced that it had acquired the festival and has plans to revitalize it.
+In 2023, Skybound Entertainment acquired the festival and plans to revitalize it.

 Contributors

-In the 1990s, Spike and Mike showed work from animators such as Craig McCracken, Miles Thompson, Danny Antonucci, Benjamin Gluck, David Smith, John A. Davis, Keith Alcorn, Steve Fonti, Craig Kellman, and Mike Judge.
+In the 1990s, Spike and Mike showed work from animators such as Craig McCracken, Miles Thompson, Danny Antonucci, Benjamin Gluck, David P. Smith, John A. Davis, Keith Alcorn, Steve Fonti, Craig Kellman, and Mike Judge.
 Several films under Spike and Mike's Mellow Manor Productions were funded either partially or entirely from concept to completion (such as Mike Judge's first Beavis and Butthead films).
 Working beyond their initial projects, many of these artists have become prominent in the industry and independent creatives, commercial artists, painters, screenwriters, and designers.
-Several have become nominated for or won honors including Oscars, Emmys, and Annie Awards.
+Several have been nominated for or won honors, including Oscars, Emmys, and Annie Awards.